r00ta/FreeWinBackup/Installer/QUICKSTART.md

 2. **Configure Settings** (optional):
    - Navigate to the Settings page
-   - Enable "Start automatically when I log in to Windows" if you didn't during install
+   - Disable "Start automatically when I log in to Windows" if you prefer to launch manually
    - Enable "Start minimized to system tray" for quiet background operation

 3. **Create Your First Backup**: